-- Hand pulling of small plants - Cut stump treatment (plant is cut at the base, then Garlon 4 Ultra, a chemical herbicide, is applied to prevent re-sprouting) - Basal bark of applications of herbicide (lower portions of smaller plants are sprayed with Garlon 4) - Foliar applications of herbicide - The Chinese tamarisk leaf eating beetle, a natural insect herbivore of saltcedar leaves, that has been used for saltcedar control throughout western US riparian corridors for many years, is currently established within the LORP area (per LADWP Watershed Resources Staff).
-However, the current effect of the beetle on the LORP invasive saltcedar populations is unknown.
-The landscape-level control of saltcedar through this biocontrol agent is a worthwhile area of study and/or monitoring., especially as it relates to resources currently allocated to mechanical control.
+- Hand pulling of small plants - Cut stump treatment (plant is cut at the base, then Garlon 4 Ultra herbicide is applied to prevent re-sprouting) - Basal bark applications of herbicide (lower portions of smaller plants are sprayed with Garlon 4) - Foliar applications of herbicide - Tamarisk leaf beetle (Diorhabda spp.), a natural insect herbivore of saltcedar leaves that has been used for saltcedar control along many southwest riparian corridors, appears to have become established within the LORP area (per LADWP Watershed Resources Staff).
+However, the long-term effect of the beetle on LORP saltcedar populations is unknown.
+The landscape-level control of saltcedar through this biocontrol agent is a worthwhile area of study and/or monitoring.
+Biological control of tamarisk through sustained colonization could reduce the amount of resources currently allocated to mechanical control.